 - This ginger beverage does not contain Sodium while ginger beer contains about 25.6 grams of sodium per 12 ounces.

 - Also, ginger ale lacks some vital nutrients that ginger beer contains (Potassium, Vitamin B6, Iron, Vitamin C)

-Ginger ale is not recommeded for weight loss as it has added sugar.
-Long term consumption may actually be more harmful and help to gain weight instead.
+Ginger ale is not recommended for weight loss as it has added sugar.
+Long-term consumption may actually be more harmful and help to gain weight instead.